 There are also some fragmented, sector or state oriented approaches to data privacy in the United States.
 The key approaches relate mostly to healthcare companies and financial institutions.
 The state of California has its own seperare data protection act, too.

 Clearly, US laws aren't non-existent.
 If anything, they're wide-ranging, complex and vague.
 But while it's expansive, some say that US data protection laws aren't as stringent as those in the EU.

 Doing business in the EU offers huge opportunity for businesses to increase their market share and revenue.
 But, if you're setting up an international office or transferring data across the Atlantic, you need to make sure you keep it lawfully protected.

 Here are the new and upcoming US-EU privacy agreements:

 In a recent PwC survey of American multinational organisations, 92 percent said GDPR compliance is a top priority, and 71 percent have already started preparations.
 These include privacy policies, IT security and discovery of all the data they currently have.

 The digital world means business marketers are likely to be collecting the data of customers from the US and the EU – and indeed, all over the world.

-In the US, data that needs to be protected is classed as 'Personally Identifiable Information' (PII) - this includes things like names, addresses, telephone numbers etc. Any information used for marketing purposes works on an 'opt-out' basis for privacy (aptly named CAN SPAM).
+In the US, data that needs to be protected is classed as 'Personally Identifiable Information' (PII) - this includes things like names, addresses, telephone numbers etc. Any information used for marketing purposes works on an 'opt-out' basis for privacy.

 In the EU, businesses are required to protect all 'personal data,' including cookies and IP addresses.
 Currently, tick-box consent, or a simple 'okay, I get it' button on your site is sufficient for the use of data.